OpenChemistry/tomviz/STYLE.md

           statement;
         }

-  Note that this differs from VTK and ParaView's coding style.

-* Assume that C++11 features are available.
+* Assume that C++11 features are available, and prefer them over legacy macros, defines, etc. A few examples follow, but are not exhaustive.

+    * Use override to specify member overrides in derived classes.
+    * Set default values of member variables directly in definitions.
     * Use nullptr instead of NULL.

-* When creating VTK subclasses, follow tomviz style instead of VTK style.
+* When creating VTK subclasses please follow the tomviz style outlined here.